ABS is our featured material this month. One of the most common items made from it is the LEGO brick, with 400 billion produced since 1958!

 One of the ABS projects we’re most proud of is the casing for the first payment terminal we produced for Racal Transcom, exhibited in London’s Science Museum.
 This EFT machine enabled financial transactions to be made without the need for cash or cheque to change hands, quite ground-breaking in its day and it dramatically reduced the number of physical transactions, so improved the speed and efficiency of customers entering the museum.

-We also used this material selection for a snowboarding helmet, as well as looking pretty cool, it needed to pass all the necessary certification tests.
-Just goes to show that with the right choice of material, trials and testing can be completed successfully.
+We also used this material selection for a snowboarding helmet, as well as looking pretty cool, it also certainly needed to pass all the necessary certification tests.
+This goes to show that with the right choice of material, trials and testing can be completed successfully.

 - Good cosmetic surface finish